risteskasimona/risteskasimona.github.io/_pages/research.md

   <details class="research-details">
     <summary>Show abstract</summary>
     <p>
-      Under classic no-manipulation conditions on market impact, price-based risk constraints such as margins, haircuts, leverage limits, volatility targets, and mandates can still generate dynamic arbitrage.
-We develop a refined no-dynamic-arbitrage test for such environments that requires only the constraint rule and an estimate of market impact.
+      Under classic no-manipulation conditions on market impact, price-based risk constraints (margins, haircuts, leverage limits, volatility targets, mandates) can still generate dynamic arbitrage.
+We develop a refined no-dynamic-arbitrage test for such environments; it requires only the constraint rule and an estimate of market impact.
 The test also yields an upper bound on the size of the constrained sector consistent with non-manipulability.
-We apply it to volatility-managed portfolios and show that admissible scale is limited, with vulnerability increasing sharply once linked notional becomes large relative to average daily volume.
-Manipulation incentives are strongest in low-volatility states because measured risk and rule-induced trading interact mechanically.
+We apply it to volatility-managed
+portfolios: admissible scale is well below one day of average daily volume, and vulnerability increases sharply once linked notional reaches roughly one to two days of daily volume.
+Manipulation incentives are strongest in low-volatility states, driven by feedback between measured risk and rule-induced trading.
     </p>
   </details>
 </div>